-Certain Plan investment options include shares of Company common stock, common trust funds and mutual funds managed by Merrill Lynch.
-The Company is the plan sponsor, and Merrill Lynch is the trustee as defined by the Plan.
+Certain Plan investment options include shares of Company common stock and common trust funds managed by Bank of America.
+The Company is the plan sponsor and Bank of America is the trustee as defined by the Plan.
 Therefore, these transactions qualify as party-in-interest transactions.
 These transactions are covered by an exemption from the "prohibited transaction" provisions of ERISA and the Code.